johanbrook/johanbrook.com/src/posts/2011-05-01-my-backup-setup.md

 title: 'Backup everything – my backup setup'
 date: '2011-05-01 14:36'
 tags:
     - Backup
     - Dropbox
     - 'OS X'
     - 'Super Duper'
     - 'Time Machine'
 category: Security
+slug: backup-everything-my-backup-setup
 ---

 **Backups are important.** Really, really important.
 They say if you don’t have two or more copies of a file, the file doesn’t exist.
 I had no backups whatsoever until a couple of weeks ago, when I thought to myself: _“What would I do if my hard drive breaks?
 Would I do well losing years and years of work?”_.
 Of course not!
 I really had to start securing and backing up my data, and what follows is a quick writeup on the process.